Furnished holiday let changes: options for FHL disposal

 Subscribe

-With the Furnished Holiday Let (FHL) regime set to be abolished from April 2025, and the detail of the changes and draft legislation now published, holiday let owners can look at their options.
+With the Furnished Holiday Let (FHL) regime set to be abolished from April 2025, and the detail of the changes and draft legislation now published, holiday lettings owners can look at their options.
 If you are planning to dispose of your furnished holiday let, you will need to consider various factors that will impact your tax liability.

 Should I gift my furnished holiday let to my children before the end of the tax year?

-Gifting a holiday let children or other family members could be beneficial even though the Inheritance Tax (IHT) treatment of FHLs is not changing.
+Gifting a holiday let to children or other family members could be beneficial even though the Inheritance Tax (IHT) treatment of FHLs is not changing.
 HMRC invariably argues that an FHL business is an investment activity and does not qualify for any IHT relief.
 If an FHL is gifted in the current tax year, and a capital gain arises, it should be possible to defer the Capital Gains Tax (CGT) payable by claiming holdover relief.
 This means that CGT is only paid if the property is sold in the future.
 However, CGT will be payable if you gift the property in the 2025/2026 tax year, even though no money has changed hands.

 If I sell my FHL this year, can I claim rollover relief?